smolak/stash-it-adapter-memory/README.md

 And that's it.
 You are ready to go.

-For available methods, check [adapters section in stash-it](https://jaceks.gitbooks.io/stash-it/content/advanced-usage/adapters/methods.html) (all adapters have the same API).
+For available methods, check [adapters API section](https://stash-it.gitbook.io/stash-it/api/adapter) (all adapters have the same API).

 ### Heads-up!